rtraghavan/oephys2nev/README.md

 **Overview**
 ---
 This repository contains two matlab scripts that are used to convert extracellular voltage data that has been continuously acquired using an [open ephys system](http://www.open-ephys.org/) to the .nev format.
-This code is based on a similar function, plx2nev developed by [Matt Smith](http://www.smithlab.net).
+This code is based on a similar function, plx2nev developed by [Matt Smith's lab at the University of Pittsburgh](http://www.smithlab.net).
 To do so it executes the following steps.

 1. Import data
 2. Filter data according to user specifications